AdobeDocs/marketo-learn.en/help/dynamic-chat/connect-visitors-to-live-agents.md

 ---
-title: Set up Live chat
+title: Connect visitors to live agents
-description: Learn how to set up Live chat
+description: Connect your qualified leads to engage with your sale agents instantly.
 feature: Dynamic Chat
 role: User
 level: Beginner